sudonone/gwtboot/README.md

-A sample GWT application using a Spring Boot microservice for backend configured with JAX-RS annotations and H2 on-file database,  GWTP for MVP and REST communication, and Gwtbootstrap3 for widgets.
+A sample GWT application using a Spring Boot microservice for backend configured with JAX-RS annotations and H2 on-file database,  GWTP for MVP and type-safe REST communication, and Gwtbootstrap3 for widgets.